Letters from Lodi

 If anything, the 2018 Marchelle label Zinfandel comes closer to the varietal exuberance typifying many of Lodi's more artisanal style Zinfandels than La Follette's previous iterations of this vineyard, while possessing the signature earthiness and intricate spice tones that the winemaker goes to great lengths to retain in his hands-off approach in the winery.

-Wines, as it were, that may not be as predictable as other wines made from ancient vines in Lodi, but are all the more intriguing for their unexpectedness.
+Wines, as it were, may not be as predictable as other wines made from ancient vines in Lodi, but are all the more intriguing for their unexpectedness.